lyteloli/NekoGram/README.md

 #### Changing user language
 Since NekoGram caches user's language to reduce the number of database queries you should not do it manually using the preferred storage\.\
-You have to use the following method\:
+Instead you have to use the following method\:
 ```python
 from NekoGram import Neko
 neko = Neko(...)